German situation of psychotherapy

-In 1999 a psychotherapists’ (not psychotherapy!) law was passed which made psychotherapist a licenced health profession with similar rights and duties as physicians but limited allowances (restricted are prescribing of medication or other medical interventions as physical therapy, referal to other doctors, referal to a psychiatric clinic).
+In 1999 a psychotherapists’ (not psychotherapy!) law was passed which made psychotherapist a licensed health profession with similar rights and duties as physicians but limited allowances (restricted are prescribing of medication or other medical interventions as physical therapy, referral to other doctors, referral to a psychiatric clinic).

-The profession of licenced psychotherapists can be devided into several groups with different qualification requirements:
+The profession of licensed psychotherapists can be divided into several groups with different qualification requirements:

-The consequences of this gap between licenced psychotherapists in an approach accepted by the GBA and one not accepted are that there is almost no training institutes in the later two approaches.
-Non-GBA-accepted licenced psychotherapists can practice psychotherapy but will not be able to have a practice where their patients can get publicly financed treatment.
+The consequences of the gap between licensed psychotherapists in an approach accepted by the G-BA and approaches not accepted means: Not G-BA-accepted licensed psychotherapists can practice psychotherapy but will not be able to have a practice where their patients can get publicly financed treatment.

-Besides licenced psychotherapists there is a huge amount of psychotherapeutically trained professionals which do not meet the criteria required by psychotherapists’ law.
-For them it is possible to obtain a legal permission to treat patients/clients by a “health practicioner” licence in the area of psychotherapy (Heilpraktiker für Psychotherapie).
+Besides licensed psychotherapists there is a huge amount of psychotherapeutically trained professionals which do not meet the criteria required by psychotherapists’ law.
+For them it is possible to obtain a legal permission to treat patients/clients by a ’health practitioner’ license in the area of psychotherapy (Heilpraktiker für Psychotherapie).
 It is granted by the federal bureaus of health.
 The licence can either be given after a theoretical exam or when proving relevant qualification level (as a psychology degree which contained the subject of clinical psychology).
-Anyone who obtained the health practicioner’s licence can have a private practice (not funded by public ensurance but privately paid by clients).
-They are not allowed to call themselves psychotherapists but can include the term “psychotherapy” in their professional description.
-Practioners have a very broad spectrum of psychotherapy training, ranging from technically only theoretical to ECP-Level.
+Anyone who obtained the health practitioner’s license can have a private practice (not funded by public insurance but privately paid by clients).
+They are not allowed to call themselves ‘psychotherapists’ but can include the term ‘psychotherapy’ in their professional description.
+Practitioners have a very broad spectrum of psychotherapy training, ranging from technically only theoretical to ECP-Level.

 Situation Psychotherapy GERMANY (pdf, 65,2 KB)